XRTK/unity-action/README.md

 # Unity Action (XRTK)

+> [!IMPORTANT]
+> The action is no longer be maintained and has been moved to [buildalon/unity-action](https://github.com/buildalon/unity-action)

 An atomic GitHub Action that runs cli tool for passing commands to the Unity Engine.

 Part of the [Mixed Reality Toolkit (XRTK)](https://github.com/XRTK) open source project.